gislayer/mapbox-gl-snap/README.md

 ## Features

 - **Layer-Based Snapping**: Operates on specific layers, allowing you to snap only to the geometries within these layers.
-- **Rule-Based Snapping**: Allows snapping based on rules such as vertex, edge, or line middle.
+- **Rule-Based Snapping**: Allows snapping based on rules such as vertex, edge, or line, polygon edge midpoint.
 The snapping process respects these rules in order.
 - **Dynamic Snap Radius**: The snap radius is configurable, allowing control over how close the points need to be for snapping to occur.

 ## TypeScript Declaration